paweusz/ladio/docs/backlog.md

 To do
 -----
-* Make 'Catalog' tab remember last location so user don't have to travers whole directory to get to place where he was before.
+* Bugfix: second click of play doesn't start station

+* Refresh UI (background img, station margin, button icons, header shadow, stations layout in js)

 * Home tab

-* Refresh UI (background img, station margin, button icons, header shadow)

 * Install application in Google Play.
 Also think out application name and change branding.

-* Bugfix: second click of play doesn't start station
+* Make 'Catalog' tab remember last location so user don't have to travers whole directory to get to place where he was before.

 * Favourites tab